-As part of our Smart Data Migration webinar series, Ben Henry, chief customer success architect at Komprise, reviewed a series of best practices for enterprise IT organizations building a cloud data migration plan for your file and object unstructured data.
+As part of our Smart Data Migration webinar series, Benjamin Henry, chief customer success architect at Komprise, reviewed a series of best practices for enterprise IT organizations building a cloud data migration plan and data migration process for your file and object unstructured data.
 Data migrations are a team sport.
-Having a checklist of what you need to know before you go will help ensure a faster, more effective cloud migration that meets your goals.
+Having a checklist of what you need to know before you go will help ensure a faster, more effective cloud data migration process that meets your goals.

 Here’s a summary of Ben’s recommendations:

 Develop a clear plan that reviews where you’ve come from and where you’re going.
 Understand point A and point B and don’t wait until the night before a migration to ensure this is clear.

 - We see less storage vendor loyalty in today’s hybrid cloud world.

 - Cloud native apps often need object storage.
 Are you prepared for this?

 - Cloud NAS has matured.
 What is your plan?

 - Do you still have requirements to keep data stored on premises?